 The last conversation

-They last time I spoke to them, I asked who they were.
-The caller, this time a soft-spoken Englishman, explained he represented The Retirement Shop, a company that specialises in overseas retirement.
-I asked him how they had obtained my details.
+A soft-spoken Englishman was the last representative to call me.
+I asked how they had obtained my details.
 How did they know I was in Ireland?
 Was it from my LinkedIn page?

 “Yes, it was from LinkedIn,” he replied.